Some Observable Physical Properties of the Higher Dimensional dS/AdS Black Holes in Einstein-Bumblebee Gravity Theory: Null Geodesics and Shadow Radius

 where $(r_0,\theta_0)$ is the position of the observer at spatial infinity.
 Moreover, since we analyze the shadow of the black hole in the equatorial plane, the shadow of the radius is equivalent to the critical impact parameter of the photon sphere.
 Therefore, we have

 which is explicitly written as

-We have shown the variation of the shadow radius of the black hole with the spacetime dimension in Fig. \ref{sh1} for $\Lambda=-0.01$.
+We have shown the variation of the shadow radius of the black hole with the space-time dimension in Fig. \ref{sh1} (left) for $\Lambda_e=-0.01$.
 After initially declining, the shadow radius then begins to rise.
-The similar effect is observed in the celestial coordinate, which is shown in Fig. \ref{sh2}.
+A similar effect is observed in the celestial coordinate, which is shown in Fig. \ref{sh2} (left).
+Similarly, we have shown the variation of the shadow radius with the bumblebee parameter ($L$) in Fig. \ref{sh1} (right) for $D=4$ and $\Lambda_e=-0.01$.
+The shadow radius in this case keeps on decreasing with $L$ and the shadow of the black hole is depicted in celestial coordinate in Fig. \ref{sh2} (right).

+We also looked at the shadow size for the dS space and took the observed cosmological constant value $\Lambda_e=1.11*10^{-52} m^{-2}$.
+We first showed the variation of the shadow size with space-time dimension $D$ in Fig. \ref{sh3} (left) for $M=L=1$.
+The shadow size variation is similar to the case of Ads but with a larger radius.
+A similar effect is observed in the celestial coordinate, which is shown in Fig. \ref{sh4} (left).
+We also observed that the bumblebee gravity parameter does not affect the shadow size at all in any dimension and we particularly have plotted the shadow size for $D=4$ case in Fig. \ref{sh3} (right) for $M=1$ and the shadow of the black hole is depicted in celestial coordinate in Fig. \ref{sh4} (right).